paralect/stack/README.md

 |MongoDB deployment|![](https://img.shields.io/badge/status-idea-orange.svg)|Standalone Ansible MongoDB Deploment|

-### Service Stack Node.JS Mainstream product
+### Product Stack Node.JS Mainstream product

-This is sample project built based on Service Stack components, which basically what we think an ideal solution to start new project at any given point of a time.
+This is sample project built based on Product Stack components, which basically what we think an ideal solution to start new project at any given point of a time.